FAQ

 To find out more, please visit the Centers for Medicare and Medicaid Services here.

 A: Your health and safety are of paramount importance.
-If you feel unsafe call 911 or take yourself to an emergency room immediately.
+If you feel unsafe, call 911 or 988, or go to an emergency room immediately.
 Once you are safe, please sign releases for me to speak to your health care professional.

 A: I do not offer 24-hour crisis counseling.
 If you feel that your needs will require late-night calls, check-ins or a deeper level of care than 1x weekly therapy, I will be happy to find you a therapist better suited to your needs.